 The braided stainless steel water lines used to connect the faucet to the house plumbing are Fanski® products made by CS International Sdn.
 Bhd. in Malaysia.
 These are another plus.
-There may be other companies making braided lines of equal quality, Brasscraft for one but we doubt anyone makes a better line.
+There may be other companies making braided lines of equal quality, Brasscraft for one, but we doubt anyone makes a better line.

 The standard finishes on Inolav faucets are limited.
 All are offered in polished chrome and some in brushed nickel.
 No other finishes are available.
-For Yatin faucets with more exotic finishes, including you might try

 The company's Inolav website is stylish but lacks solid information and is often hard to navigate.
 It is a "responsive" design, which means it works on small-screen smartphones as well as large-screen desktop monitors.
 But, to achieve the desired responsiveness, the site's designers sacrificed a lot of detail.
 There is no search feature, for example, and detailed information about each faucet has been omitted.
-We are big fans of style but not when it gets in the way of function and utility, which it this case it certainly has.
+We are big fans of style but not when it gets in the way of function and utility, which in this case it certainly has.